garretbs/SR-Extractor/docs/index.md

 * The .WAV files are just the sounds you here when moving around in the menus.
 * Presumably, the .IA files are icon graphics for the PS2 controller's buttons, though I haven't been able to figure out its header to find more information.
 They all share the same first few characters
-* There various files without an extension (the file list was too large to be shown here).
+* There are various files without an extension (the file list was too large to be shown here).
 These have that same ELF header yet again.
 Curiously, trying to boot them individually in PCSX2 causes a memory error.
 * The PSP version's SEGA_FW.SR has mostly the same contents.
-The "ps2_*.ia" files instead have "psp_*.ia" filenames.
-The extensionless ELF files are missing as well.
+The "ps2_.ia" files instead have "psp_.ia" filenames.
+The extension-less ELF files are missing as well.

 ![SEGA_FFE.SR contents (PS2)](sgc2.png)

 SEGA_FFE.SR contains the real meat.
 Finally, we begin to see some insight into how this collection really runs.

 * BG.M2V is a video file.
 It is what appears in the background of the menus.
 It's just a small looping blue background.
 In the PSP version, it uses the .PMF format.
 * There are various .SWF files representing the menus.
-That's right, the interactive menus are just flash files being played on PS2.
+That's right, the interactive menus are just flash files being played on the console.
 * There are multiple .IA files per game here.
 I do not believe it is data from the games themselves, but rather metadata for the collection.
 The menus show text detailing the background behind the games' history.
 * The awesome menu music is found here in .WAV format.
 It even loops perfectly.
 In the PSP version, it is .AT3.
 That was the standard audio format for portable Sony devices.
 * The PSP version has .SWF files pertaining to its custom menus, such as multiplayer connectivity.